The Ladder of Nutrition Needs: Understanding Gentle Nutrition

 Does it often feel overwhelming to think about nutrition or food?
 Is it hard to keep up with the latest health recommendations?

 What if it didn’t have to be so complicated?
 Food doesn’t have to be challenging or boring to be “healthy.”
-In fact, we may be making things worse for ourselves by focusing on the little things with every new suggestion that gets thrown our way.
-Instead, let’s refocus on the big picture to better meet our nutrition needs!
+In fact, we may be making things worse for ourselves by constantly focusing on every new suggestion; we might be making things harder for ourselves.
+Instead, let’s embrace the idea of gentle nutrition, shifting our focus to the big picture to better meet our needs with flexibility and ease.

 The definition of nutrition is “the process of providing or obtaining the food necessary for health and growth.”
 For many, the purpose of focusing on nutrition or food intake tends to be driven by the desire to improve health.
 Have you ever thought “for the sake of my health” when changing food habits?
 You’re not alone!
 Yet, in our pursuit of health, we often stray from some of the most basic principles of nutrition.
 In attempting to “improve one’s health,” we might end up reducing intake or “cutting out” foods, which actually sabotages our pursuit of health.

-Restriction can not only lead to a negative relationship with food and body but also to inadequate intake and weight cycling (which has its own list of health risks associated).
-Instead, we shift the focus to what we can add to improve nutrition intake.
+Restriction can not only lead to a negative relationship between food and the body but also to inadequate intake and weight cycling (which has its own list of health risks).
+Instead, we shift the focus to what we can add to improve nutrition intake in a gentle way - this is known as gentle nutrition.
+If you would like to read more on gentle nutrition, Rachel Hartley is a great resource.
 Before we can delve into that, we first have to break down the basic components of nutrition.
-Imagine nutrition as a ladder having several rungs to it, each representing a different aspect of dietary needs.
+Imagine nutrition as a ladder with several rungs, each representing a different aspect of dietary needs.
 This concept suggests that basic needs, like consistency and adequacy, must be met before advancing to more complex nutrition goals, like adding to our plate for balance and variety.

 The Ladder of Nutrition Needs is a framework based on Maslow’s Hierarchy of Needs.
 Maslow described his pyramid of needs as the requirement to obtain the most basic needs (like food, shelter, safety, etc.) before higher needs could be met (such as jobs, relationships, self-esteem, etc.).
 Our model on this framework was inspired and influenced by both Rachel Hartley’s Hierarchy of Nutrition Needs and Ellen Satter’s Hierarchy of Food Needs, emphasizing a step-by-step progression through five stages: